 Personal Protective Equipment (PPE)

 - Personal Training is permitted, with two metres of physical distancing being observed whenever possible.
-If the trainer cannot maintain physical distancing, a surgical/procedural mask should be worn.
+If the trainer cannot maintain physical distancing, a non-medical mask (e.g. cloth or other materials) or surgical/procedure mask should be worn.

 - Additional information on the appropriate use of PPE that can be used to mitigate transmission is available.